-The original OnePlus Z has decent battery life.
+The original OnePlus Z had decent battery life.
 It was not phenomenal, but right on par with other TWS of the segment.

 The battery life on buds Z2 has improved significantly.

-Although the battery capacity on Z2 earbuds is the same as the buds Z, which is 40 mAH, it has managed to perform better.
+Although the battery capacity on the Z2 earbuds is the same as the buds Z, which is 40 mAH, it somehow managed to perform better.